jpsutton/logporter/README.md

 ```

 > [!NOTE]
-> Use the request processing time metrics in the exporter logs to configure polling intervals and response waits in Prometheus (this is only relevant if you are using custom metrics for getting logs count).
+> If you are using custom metrics to get log counts, change the polling interval and response timeout settings in Prometheus based on the requests processing time in the exporter logs.

 - Import the prepared public [Grafana dashboard](https://grafana.com/grafana/dashboards/23573-docker-exporter-logporter) using the id `23573` or from [json](https://github.com/Lifailon/logporter/blob/main/grafana-dashboard.json) file.